 Background

 In recent years, significant investments have been made to improve perinatal mental health care in the UK.
 The most recent initiative to achieve this goal was laid out in the NHS Long-Term Plan, with the implementation of Maternal Mental Health Services (MMHS).
-In 2021, the MMHS will be implemented across 30 sites in all areas of England – referred to as ‘Early Implementer’ and ‘Fast Follower’ sites, before a national scale-up and sustainability phase in 2022-24.
+In 2021, the MMHS was implemented across 30 sites in all areas of England – referred to as ‘Early Implementer’ and ‘Fast Follower’ sites, before a national scale-up and sustainability phase in 2022-24.

 The MMHS will provide multidisciplinary integrated care and support to women experiencing moderate to complex mental health difficulties arising from trauma or loss related to childbirth (e.g., post-traumatic stress following childbirth, tokophobia, miscarriage, stillbirth, neonatal death, pregnancy termination and loss of custody), whose needs are not currently met in other services.